HaxOfficial/Futter_Provider_MVVM/README.md

 # flutter_provider_mvvm

-A new Flutter project.
+A Complete Flutter Provider with MVVM

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project have code Structures and APIs with Provider MVVM

 A few resources to get you started if this is your first Flutter project: